joshypaily/spring-security-role-based-authorization/README.md

-# spring-security-with-mongodb-role-based-authorization
+# spring-security-role-based-authorization

 This is an example of spring security role based authorization application.There are two roles "admin" and "user".Both have their own home page and access rights for this application.

 ## Getting Started

-clone this project to your IDE, thats it.
+clone this project,Open it in your IDE, run it.

 ### Prerequisites
 ```